-Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies.
+Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that have not been identified.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-However, material weaknesses may exist that have not been identified.
-We did identify two deficiencies in internal control, described in the accompanying schedule of findings and questioned costs that we consider to be significant deficiencies (IC2017-001 to IC2017-002).
+We did identify two deficiencies in internal control, described in the accompanying schedule of findings and questioned costs that we consider to be significant deficiencies (2018-001 to 2018-002).